la2050/archive/_projects/2016/connecting-children-to-art-in-nature-provide-a-meaningful-holistic-link-between-art-and-nature.md

   Connecting Children to Art and Nature (CCAN).
 CCAN is a comprehensive multi-disciplinary arts program which uses art and nature as a mode of learning to facilitate the development of the whole child.
+project_proposal_impact:
+  - Proficiency in English and Language Arts and Math
+  - Early education
 category: learn
 body_class: blueberry